nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddItemSequenceDiagram](images/developer-guide/AddItemSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddItemCommand` should
-end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+end at the <i>destroy marker</i> (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>